Nagoya

 Provided that they possess a suitable academic background and level N1 of the Japanese Language Proficiency Test (JLPT), NUPACE are eligible to register for Japanese-taught courses offered to degree-seeking students.

-1. Courses in the Student's Major (English Language Programme)
+1. Courses in the Student's Major (English-taught)

 Click the courses for links to syllabi, course prerequisites, number of credits, etc.